 - Scoop out the mixture and shape them into round balls or use a cookie scoop with trigger.
 Place onto the prepared baking sheet.

-1. Cook the entire pack of ground turkey at once and freeze or refrigerate for other meals or for making fresh meatballs later.
+1. Cook the entire pack of ground turkey at once and freeze or refrigerate for other meals or for making fresh meatballs later, only 2 tbsp is needed in this recipe for 16 meatballs.
+If desired, this recipe can be doubled, tripled and so forth if you want to use all the meat at once.

 Amount Per Serving: Calories: 16Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 14mgSodium: 16mgCarbohydrates: 1gFiber: 0gSugar: 0gProtein: 1g